 Downsizing in preparation for a move is not an easy task.
-It can be challenging to let go of something you own, especially if you paid good money for it, inherited it from a loved one, or if it’s your child’s works of art.
+It can be challenging to let go of something you own, especially if you paid good money for it, inherited it from a loved one, or if it’s meaningful memorabilia.

 The fact is that it takes time and money to pack and move personal belongings.
-If you haven’t been using it, why spend your hard-earned money to transport or store it?
+If you haven’t been using it, should you spend hard-earned money to transport or store it?

 Take downsizing one step at a time for a healthier experience, and learn to become comfortable with the process of letting go; it truly has a lasting effect and higher rate of success in moving toward a simplified lifestyle.

-Homes for sale this month for which Bella Organizing provided downsizing, packing, and move management services.
-Now ready and on the market!
+Isabella’s favorite project for which Bella Organizing provided downsizing, packing, and move management services:

-Isabella Guajardo of Bella Organizing has provided professional home organizing and residential move management services since 2007.
+Isabella Guajardo has provided professional home organizing and residential move management services since 2007.
 She has worked with hundreds of individuals and families from all walks of life including single mothers, public school teachers, college professors, lawyers, doctors, Pulitzer Prize winners, and CEOs of Fortune 500 companies.
 The thing 90% of them had in common?
 They had too much stuff and needed to downsize.
-Bella Organizing helped them tackle and reach that goal.
+Bella Organizing helps them tackle and reach that goal.